Active Substance: lixisenatide

-Lyxumia is a medicine that contains the active substance lixisenatide.
-It is available as a solution for injection in a prefilled pen that provides either 10 micrograms or 20 micrograms of lixisenatide in each dose.
+Lyxumia is a diabetes medicine that contains the active substance lixisenatide.
+It is available as a solution for injection in a pre‑filled pen that provides either 10 micrograms or 20 micrograms of lixisenatide in each dose.

 What is Lyxumia used for?

-Lyxumia is used in adults who have type-2 diabetes to control their blood glucose (sugar) level.
-It is used together with antidiabetes medicines taken by mouth and / or basal insulin (long-acting insulin) in patients whose blood glucose levels are not adequately controlled by these medicines together with diet and exercise.
+Lyxumia is used in adults who have type 2 diabetes to control their blood glucose (sugar) level.
+It is used together with diabetes medicines taken by mouth and/or basal insulin (long-acting insulin) in patients whose blood glucose levels are not adequately controlled by these medicines together with diet and exercise.